andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 ### repo.lock

-A lockfile allowing concurrent repository access.

-This lock is held exclusively during garbage collection, and held in a shared way during operations that write to the database.
+This lock is held exclusively during garbage collection.

 ### storage-engine.json

 Contains the the storage engine specification, which allows storage of data chunks in external or alternative storage formats.
+This file is human editable to assist manual data migrations between supported formats.

 ## The hash tree structure